drak3hft7/Cheat-Sheet---Active-Directory/README.md

 - **With PowerView:**
 ```
 Get-NetOU                                                                   #Get the organizational units in a domain
 Get-NetOU -FullData                                                         #Get the organizational units in a domain with full data
 Get-NetOU "ouiexample" | %{Get-NetComputer -ADSpath $_}                     #Get all computers from "ouiexample".
 Ouiexample --> organizational Units
 Get-NetGPO                                                                  #Retrieve the list of GPOs present in the current domain
 Get-NetGPO -ADSpath 'LDAP://cn={example},CN=example'                        #Enumerate GPO applied on the example OU
 ```
 - **With AD Module:**
 ```
 Get-ADOrganizationalUnit -Filter * -Properties *                            #Get the organizational units in a domain
 ```

 ### Enumeration ACL:

 - **With PowerView:**
 ```
 Get-ObjectAcl -SamAccountName "users" -ResolveGUIDs                         #Enumerates the ACLs for the users group
 Get-ObjectAcl -SamAccountName "Domain Admins" -ResolveGUIDs                 #Enumerates the ACLs for the Domain Admins group
 Get-ObjectAcl -ADSprefix 'CN=Administrator,CN=Users' -Verbose               #Get the acl associated with a specific prefix
 Invoke-ACLScanner -ResolveGUIDs                                             #Find interesting ACLs
-Invoke-ACLScanner -ResolveGUIDs | ?{$_.IdentityReference -match "user"}    #check for modify rights/permissions for the user
+Invoke-ACLScanner -ResolveGUIDs | ?{$_.IdentityReference -match "user"}     #check for modify rights/permissions for the user group
+Invoke-ACLScanner -ResolveGUIDs | ?{$_.IdentityReference -match "RDPusers"} #check for modify rights/permissions for the RDPUsers group
 ```